Navid-S-B/suspension_simulation/README.md

 The project was intended to translate an ordinary differential equation into python utilising the numpy module to perform data analysis and extrapolation.

+All test files were initially built by the course convener, and with their permission we were able to build our own test cases on top of theirs.